Prostate Cancer – What is it?

 Anyone with a prostate can get prostate cancer – including transgender women, male-assigned non-binary people or intersex people.

-Prostate cancer is the most commonly diagnosed cancer (apart from skin cancers) in Kiwi men.
-Every year more than 4000* men are diagnosed and over 700* die from the disease – the third highest cause of death after lung and bowel cancers.
+It is our most commonly diagnosed cancer (apart from skin cancers) in New Zealand.
+Every year more than 4000* are diagnosed with the disease and over 700* die - the second highest cause of cancer death in men behind lung cancer.
+For all sexes it sits third behind lung and bowel cancers.

 Māori men have a slightly lower incidence of prostate cancer but have a higher death rate than other New Zealand men.
 The reasons for this may be a later diagnosis or treatment choices offered to them.